What CRC Actually Reviews

 Executive Risk Summary

-CRC distils detailed findings into a clear, high-level view of your payroll risk profile.
+CRC distils detailed findings into a clear, high-level view of your payroll risk profile — so you can quickly understand where issues are building and what matters most.

-Key risks are summarised, prioritised by severity, and presented in a way that’s easy to understand — without requiring deep technical or payroll expertise.
+Key payroll risks are summarised, prioritised by severity, and presented in a way that’s easy to interpret — without requiring deep technical or payroll expertise.

 SEVERITY-BASED PRIORITISATION